thorbjornmoeUiB/ROMS_initialization/README.md

-In addition to these preliminary files, a code for reducing model output, with a wide array of logical switches, is included.
+In addition to these preliminary files, a code for reducing model output, with a wide array of logical switches and a script with simple plotting procedures, are included.